-United States Department of the Interior, National Park Service 'townsperson' engaged in commercial manufacture and trade.
+California and then returning to Arkansas with the profits.
+And a number of young men, like the Fancher brothers before them, were planning to scout out the land so as to relay word back to family who might follow.29 Many of the adults were part of the earlier migrations into the Midwest from the Mid-Atlantic and Southern states, a mixture of "yeoman farmers," wealthier slave-owning farmers, and town merchants: Each of these categories is well represented by several families on the wagon train.
+The Dunlaps and Tackitts, for example, came to Arkansas as relatively poor 'yeoman farmers' from Tennessee and North Carolina.
+The Bakers were wealthier slave owners from Alabama....Meanwhile, Jesse Dunlap Jr. went into business on the river, eventually becoming a 'townsperson' engaged in commercial manufacture and trade.
 Yet there is a fourth category that must be considered...herdsmen were not only at the forefront of migration but remained more mobile than the farmers and townspersons who flooded in behind them.
 The Fancher family is an exemplary case of this herding pattern.
 Relocating every few years in search of open public land for grazing, the Fanchers were also quick to capitalize on new and distant markets.
-In the process, they tended to become 'long-distance specialists,' eminently qualified to organize friends and family for the next exodus.34 Taking the Cherokee Trail from Arkansas through Oklahoma northwest to Fort Bridger where they joined the Oregon-California Trail, the diverse emigrant family groups did not solidify into the one party until reaching Salt Lake City.
-By early September 1857, the Arkansas Company arrived at the Mountain Meadows.
+In the process, they tended to become 'long-distance specialists,' eminently qualified to organize friends and family for the next exodus.30 Taking the Cherokee Trail from Arkansas through Oklahoma northwest to Fort Bridger where they joined the Oregon-California Trail, the several emigrant family groups did not solidify into the one party until reaching Salt Lake City.
+By early September 1857, the Arkansas company arrived at the Mountain Meadows.
 There they set up a loose grouping of camps near a spring, known then as the Big Spring or Cane Spring (today part of Mogatsu Creek), intending to take several days to fatten their herd on the rich meadow grasses and prepare for the long trek ahead across the Mojave Desert.
-(Figure 7) The trip south through the Mormon settlements had been an uneasy one with a number of rumored incidents between the residents and passing emigrants.
-Repeatedly denied the supplies they had assumed they would be able to acquire before their trip into the desert, the emigrant families were likely anxious.
+(Figure 7, 1874 USGS map) Their trip south through the Mormon settlements had been an uneasy one with a number of rumored incidents between the residents and passing emigrants.
+Repeatedly denied the supplies they had assumed they would be able to acquire before their trip into the desert, the emigrant families were likely stressed.
 Rumors spread among the Mormon settlers of both verbal and physical threats, which followed the Arkansas company as they moved south through the settlements.
-An incident at Corn Creek near the Fillmore settlement, in which several Indians died after eating a dead ox left behind by the wagon train, exacerbated the waves of rumor and tension among the settlements.
+An incident at Corn Creek near the Fillmore settlement, in which several Indians died after eating a dead ox left behind by the wagon train, spread waves of rumor and tension among the settlements.
 Settler reports accused the emigrants of lacing the ox and creek with arsenic and strychnine "to kill the Indians."
 The rumor was never substantiated.
 Some historians assert that it was perpetuated by the influential and passionate preacher George A. Smith.
-A more likely culprit in the death of the ox and Indians at Corn Creek was naturally-occurring anthrax spores, a deadly disease yet unidentified in mid-nineteenth century American medicine.
+A more likely culprit in the death of the ox and Indians at Corn Creek was naturally-occurring anthrax spores, a deadly disease yet unidentified in mid-19th century American medicine.
 Like the Corn Creek "poisoning," the rumored depredations attributed to the emigrant party were passed on among the Mormon settlements within the climate of extreme agitation over the coming Utah War.
-Perhaps believing themselves to be operating within the general parameters of the war set by Brigham Young, southern Utah militia and church leaders hatched a plan of violence against the Arkansas company, whose reputation was now tarnished by unsubstantiated rumors.
-By the time the company reached the Mountain Meadows their fate was being sealed.
-Although initially the plan envisioned the killing of only some of the men and the theft of their cattle, it evolved into an all-out massacre.
-"Exaggeration, misrepresentation, ungrounded fears, unreasoning hate, desire for revenge, yes, even the lust for the property of the emigrants, all combined to give justification which, once the crime was done, looked inadequate and flimsy indeed."
-The massacre became, in effect, the apex of the violence and misunderstanding that followed the Latter-day Saints along their trail of migration from New York to Utah.
-Similar to other incidents of mass killing, whether historic or contemporary, the Mountain Meadows Massacre occurred within an "us versus them" context.
-To many Mormons of the Utah Territory - from those in leadership down to hardscrabble farmers - the approaching U.S. Army represented the dominant American society threatening their survival as a cultural community.39 It was a view that Brigham Young hoped would 34 Novak, 35.
+Perhaps believing themselves to be operating within the general parameters of the war set by Brigham Young, southern Utah militia and church leaders hatched a plan of violence against 29 Novak, pp. 36-37.